-Solar systems must be maintained on a regular basis & we highly recommend that you undertake yearly or two yearly maintenance of your Solar PV system to continue to get the best out of it.
+Solar systems must be maintained on a regular basis and we highly recommend that you undertake yearly maintenance of your commercial solar system to continue to get the most out of it.

-While the core components of solar systems are designed to function well for several decades, other components such as switches, and cables will need replacement at different points in the lifespan of the system.
+While the core components of a commercial solar system is designed to function for several decades, other components such as switched, and cables will need replacement at different points in the lifespan of the system.
 Panels can also become covered in dust and bird droppings over time.
 People should also pay attention to the monitoring equipment that comes with their solar system and call a professional if they believe it is not delivering as much power as it should.
-Always engage an appropriately qualified tradesperson to undertake maintenance work on your solar PV system.
+Always engage an appropriately qualified tradesperson to undertake your commercial solar maintenance.